pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

         # Create an entity ID.
         entity_id = uuid.uuid4()

-        # Construct an event object.
+        # Construct a 'Created' event object.
         event = Created(
             originator_id=entity_id,
             foo=foo
         )

-        # Mutate the event to construct the entity.
+        # Use the mutator function to construct the entity object.
         entity = mutate(None, event)

         # Publish the event for others.